How to Choose and Use Olive Oil

 Olive oil cake, mayonnaiseno olive flavor wantedLight or neutral

-The sizzle you hear while sauteing is just water leaving the food.
-You only cross 410°F with genuinely high-heat moves, and past that point the oil breaks down and turns bitter, where light olive oil (~450°F) or a neutral oil (500°F+) takes over.
+The sound you hear when you are sauteing food is simply water evaporating from the food being cooked.
+You only go over 410°F with actual high-heat techniques, and after that, the oil starts to degrade and become bitter.
+This is where light olive oil (~450°F) or neutral oil (500°F+) comes into play.

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.